Re-engineering and Revolutionising Performance Management

 Yet it should not be like this.
 Employee performance management should be an absolutely critical business process or approach.
 It should provide the main mechanism that an organisation needs to ensure that work is performed and objectives are achieved effectively.

 But after 30 years of trying, we cannot go on making incremental improvements that do little to reduce frustration or increase impact on business performance.
 It’s time to either seriously transform or just trash it!

 The good news is that there are things that can be done to make a major difference here.
 New insights from business and psychological research, new ways of thinking, and new technologies provide some new and significant opportunities for improvement.

-Attend this workshop to understand how performance management can be ‘enhanced’ – or perhaps better phrased as ‘re-engineered’ – to have a true and significant impact on business performance.
+Attend blended learning course to understand how performance management can be ‘enhanced’ – or perhaps better phrased as ‘re-engineered’ – to have a true and significant impact on business performance.

 How You Can Benefit!

 - Innovate performance management to respond to changes in work and workers in modern, digital organisations.